 Parking outside of the car parks within the village is limited, due to narrow streets.
 Parking here is for residents, people visiting them, and those staying in a hotels or b&b on the island.
 If you are visiting for the day, please be considerate and park in the main car park.

-For those who can’t or don’t want to walk, There is a minibus, operated by Woody’s Taxis, which runs into the village and out to the castle for a small fee from next to the information stand in the car park.
-The minibus service is open the same times as Lindisfarne Castle and usually operates on the hour, 20 past and 20 to the hour.
+For those who can’t or don’t want to walk, There is a shuttle bus, which runs into the village and out to the castle for a small fee from next to the information stand in the car park.

 PARKING TERMS SIGN CONTENT FOR THOSE USING SCREEN READERS: